 We Believe in getting involved wherever we can all over our local area ensuring things get better.
 When we read that Harpenden High Street had lost one of its ancient copper beeches we funded the planting of a new one.

-In 2014 we sponsored a Tring woman who walked 500 miles to Santiago de Compostela in Spain to raise money for the Hospice of St Francis.
+In 2014 we sponsored a Tring woman who walked El Camino, 500-mile pilgrimage from the French border to Santiago de Compostela in Spain to raise money for the Hospice of St Francis.